 If you are like most people, you probably take your toilet for granted and don’t give it a lot of thought until you have a problem.
-Understanding a little of its history and how it is designed may help you prevent problems in the future and will provide you with a few interesting tidbits to share when topics for conversation run low.
+Understanding a little of its history and its design may help you prevent problems in the future and provide you with a few interesting tidbits to share when topics for conversation run low.

 Parts of a Toilet

 - Water Tank – Holds the water needed to flush the toilet.

 - Inlet Valve – Lets fresh water into the tank when needed.

 - Float – Round red or black “ball” attached to the float arm.

 - Flapper – Rubber stopper attached to the chain to close the drain valve after flushing.

 - Chain – Connects the flapper and the flush handle.